 Simon Andrews, Composer, and This Worldes Joie

-I had the privilege of chatting with composer-conductor Simon Andrews about his Christmas cantata, This Worldes Joie, soon to be performed in full for only the third time since it debuted sixteen years ago.
+I had the privilege of chatting with composer-conductor Simon Andrews about his Christmas cantata, This Worldes Joie, which has been performed in full only the three times since it debuted in 1999.

 The multi-talented Simon twinkles with irrepressible joy of his own, whether directing a choir, playing organ, or discussing Star Trek characters.
-Currently serving as Director of Music for a Lancaster, Pennsylvania church, Simon has a breadth of musical knowledge gained from training in his homeland of England and continuing through coast-to-coast experiences in the United States.
+Currently serving a church in Belmont, Massachusetts, Simon has a breadth of musical knowledge gained from training in his homeland of England and continuing through coast-to-coast experiences in the United States.
 He especially credits his high school music teacher, William Llewellyn, with inspiring and encouraging his journey into composing and conducting.

 Christmas Choral Work